 The following federal, state, and local agencies, and various interested local individuals have been notified of the availability of this Environmental Assessment for review and comment.
-A complete list of notified agencies can be found in Appendix B. A Public Notice of Availability of the EA will be provided to other interested agencies, groups, and individuals.
-A list of these entities is also provided in Appendix B
+The Notice of Availability of this EA was posted on December 8, 2020 and the comment period closed on January 9, 2021.
+A notice of this EA was sent under letterhead to the below Federal, State and local agencies.
+A Public Notice of Availability of the EA was provided to other interested agencies, groups, and individuals as well.